Get This: Cancellation of Get This

 On 15 October 2007, it was announced on-air that Get This would be finishing up at the end of 2007, with the final show being aired on 23 November.
 The reason cited was that Triple M would be concentrating on their breakfast shows., such as The Shebang in Sydney and a new, multi-million dollar Melbourne-based show presented by Peter Helliar and Myf Warhurst.

 An article in the Herald Sun Guide 2 January 2008 perpetuated the rumour that Get This was "Axed to make way for Helliar's alleged $1 million plus salary".

 Separate to that, in broadcasts aired on 16 and 17 October 2007, Martin made mention of a petition that various listeners of Get This had mounted in an attempt to save the program.

 Several media outlets have published stories regarding the cancellation of the program.
 The non-renewal of the program was also a surprise considering the ratings that the show was generating.
 Shortly before the cancellation of the show, local papers described Get This as 'so popular that the Austereo network doesn't know what to do with them'.
 In Melbourne, Get This was second in its slot, while the station is fifth overall.
 In Sydney Get This was fifth, Triple M ninth; in Brisbane Get This was second, Triple M fourth; and while in Adelaide the program was in third place, while the station lags in sixth place.

 Another article in The Age noted that "In a pattern repeated across the country, figures jumped from about 5 per cent audience share to about 11 per cent during the two-hour program, when it aired from 11am.
 They fell back to near 6 per cent when the station returned to music."

 The final show was broadcast on 23 November 2007.
 The final sketch depicted Tony, Ed and Richard getting in a bus, replete with Vengaboys' song "We Like to Party" playing, before fading the broadcast out.
 Excluding this sketch, and the musical montage that preceded it, the final live sentence said on the show was, "and here endeth the sizzle" by Tony Martin.
 The final words heard were by John Howard: "Oh no, that's not funny at all".

 Richard Marsland tribute podcast

-Tony and Ed reunited to release a final Get This podcast (not broadcast on radio) on 24 December 2008 as a tribute to Richard Marsland after his death, with some of Marsland's best moments.
-In true Get This tradition, it ran over time.
+Tony and Ed reunited to release a final Get This podcast on 24 December 2008, as a tribute to Richard Marsland after his death, with some of Marsland's best moments.
+In true Get This tradition, it ran overtime.